MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 ### Step 1: Generate a call link
-Navigate to your organization’s environment, log in, and select Dynamics 365 Remote Assist.
-Then, select One-time Call.
+Navigate to your organization’s environment, log in, and select **Dynamics 365 Remote Assist**.
+Then, select **One-time Call**.
 Please contact your administrator for your tenant-specific environment URL.

-Select Generate a link to generate a link your customer will use to join the call now.
-When you select Generate a link, a meeting will appear on your Teams calendar named Remote Assist call.
-The meeting is scheduled to start at the upcoming 15-minute mark and last for 15 minutes.
+Select **Generate a link** to generate a link your customer will use to join the call now.
+When you select **Generate a link**, you may see two pop-ups appear and then close automatically.
+In addition, a meeting will appear on your Teams calendar.
+By default, the meeting is named Remote Assist call, and is scheduled to start at the upcoming 15-minute mark and last for 15 minutes.

-Alternatively, first select Call settings to schedule a call for a specific time and generate a link for the scheduled call.
+Alternatively, first select **Call settings** to schedule a call for a specific time and generate a link for the scheduled call.
 When you select Generate a link, a meeting will appear on your Teams calendar with the name, date, start time, and end time you selected.

 ### Step 2: Share the instructions
-After you select Generate a link, the text box in step 2 will populate with two links.
+After you successfully generate a link, the text box in step 2 will populate with two links.
 The first link enables your customer to download the Dynamics 365 Remote Assist mobile app, and the second link enables your customer to join the call.
-Select Copy to copy the text box content.
+Select **Copy** to copy the text box content.
 Then, share the instructions with your customer via your preferred communication platform.

-Note: Remote Assist mobile can be used on both AR and non-AR devices.
+Note: The customer can use Remote Assist mobile on [both AR and non-AR devices](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements#device-options-and-requirements-for-a-dynamics-365-remote-assist-user).
 However, some older mobile device models may truncate SMS messages, making it difficult for your customer to receive the two links via SMS.

 ### Step 3: Join the call
-Select Join the call to launch the app available on your device to join the One-time Call.
+Select **Join the call** to launch the app available on your device to join the One-time call.
-If you are setting up the call using your desktop, Join the call will launch the Teams desktop app.
+If you are setting up the call using your desktop, **Join the call** will launch the Teams desktop app.
-If you are setting up the call using your mobile device, Join the call will launch the Dynamics 365 Remote Assist mobile app.
+If you are setting up the call using your mobile device, **Join the call** will launch the Dynamics 365 Remote Assist mobile app.

-Please note that Dynamics 365 Remote Assist device requirements apply to your customer as well.
+Please note that [Dynamics 365 Remote Assist device requirements](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements#licensing-requirements-per-role) apply to your customer as well.

 ### Step 4: Admit your customer into the call
 After your customer launches the call and enters their name, they will enter the call lobby.
 Admit them into the call.
 Your customer will not be able to show you their environment and use annotations until you admit them into the call.
-If you are joining the call using Teams desktop, you will receive a notification that looks like this when your customer is waiting in the lobby.
+If you are joining the call using Teams desktop, you will receive a notification that looks like [this](https://docs.microsoft.com/microsoftteams/meeting-policies-in-teams#automatically-admit-people) when your customer is waiting in the lobby.
 If you are joining the call using Remote Assist mobile app, you will receive a notification that looks like the following image when your customer is waiting in the lobby.
 Select Admit.

 ![Admit into lobby](./media/OTC-C1-lobby.png "Admit")